koheing/set-masked-env/README.md

 Specify the path of the file you'd like to read as an environment variable.

 ### mask (option)
 Default `true`.
-Set to false if you wouldn't want to mask.
+Set to false if you wouldn't like to mask.